 Five Steps to Linking Employee Engagement to Productivity

-You don’t work in a vacuum chamber.
-You work in an interactive, lively mix of personalities, behaviors and motivations.
+You don’t work in a vacuum.
+You work in a lively mix of personalities, behaviors and motivations.
 Get to know them in greater depth and work hard to keep them all aligned with your mission.